-- Hover: Hover make your buttons interactive.
-When you change the color of a button on mouse hover, you are able to grab the attention of the user easily.
+- Hover: Hover makes your buttons interactive.
+When you change the color of a button on the mouse hover, you are able to grab the attention of the user easily.

 - Transitions: Transitions add that little extra touch signifying that you are a pro, by adding a transition of colors

 - Round Corners: Adding a bit of round corners will always make your buttons look more welcoming (check if this aligns with your brand guidelines though).